SahanaSwamy/Lung-Cancer-Detection/README.md

 # Lung-Cancer-Detection
-This project is used to detect Lung Cancer based on the uploaded CT Scan.
+This project is developed to detect the presence of nodules in CT Scan images and predict the malignancy level of the nodules detected using Deep Convolutional Neural Networks